drug-design/course/docs/chapters/adme-case-studies.md

 #### Desacetyl-Ketoconazole Binding

-In desacetyl-ketoconazole the situation is different because of the existence of a positive charge on the piperazine ring.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/desacetyl-ketoconazole-binding-522bd212'><i class='fa fa-play' aria-hidden='true'></i></button>In desacetyl-ketoconazole the situation is different because of the existence of a positive charge on the piperazine ring.
 The molecule adopts a conformation reverted as compared to ketoconazole where the dichlorophenyl group is inserted in the lipid layer and the piperazine moiety is pointing towards the aqueous phase.
 In this case there are strong binding interactions.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.